What is the RNBS program for and how is it structured?

-The RNBS program is RNs who already have their associate's degree or diploma in nursing and are ready to earn their Bachelor of Science degree with a major in Nursing.
-The RNBS program is designed for working RNs with classes offered online, in two-day intensives (usually in Salem), by portfolio and challenge exam.
+The RNBS program is for current RNs who already have their associate's degree or diploma in nursing and are ready to earn their Bachelor of Science degree with a major in Nursing.
+The RNBS program is designed for working RNs with classes offered online, a two-day intensive (usually in Salem), and two clinical placements in your home community (in Oregon).

 How does the RNBS program relate to the OCNE curriculum?